 - Pursue personal interests while making money at the same time

 For example, the dissemination of culture via the internet has spiked the popularity of Dungeons & Dragons, a once niche role-playing game (we see you, Stranger Things).
 Individuals with existing knowledge of the game are taking advantage of its rise in popularity to combine their expertise with a way to make money or, for some, even a brand-new career.
-These so-called “dungeon masters” organize games for people entering the world of Dungeons & Dragons for the first time or as team-building activities for offices— and they’re making money doing it.
-The idea of a professional dungeon master would’ve been unthinkable only a few years ago, but now it’s a lucrative business for some and the perfect side hustle for others, allowing them to make well over $100 for a single game.
+These so-called “dungeon masters” organize games for people entering the world of Dungeons & Dragons for the first time or as team-building activities for offices—and they’re making money doing it.
+Of course, the idea of a professional dungeon master would’ve been unthinkable only a few years ago.
+Still, now it’s a lucrative business for some and the perfect side hustle for others, allowing them to make well over $100 for a single game.

-These professional dungeon masters are so successful not only because of their know-how, but because they have a palpable passion for what they’re doing.
-To the same token, successful gig workers in industries like direct selling are more than just good salespeople: they believe in what they selling because it has changed their own life.
-Think about the busy mom who has clear skin for the first time in her life, the athlete making performance breakthroughs, or the chronic pain sufferer who has found relief, all because of a unique product.
-These folks are more than just brand champions— they should be using their energy to build teams of like-minded people and finding customers who truly benefit from what they’re selling.
+These professional dungeon masters are so successful because of their know-how and because they have a palpable passion for what they’re doing.
+Successful gig workers in industries like direct selling are more than just good salespeople: they believe in what they are selling because it has changed their own life.
+Think about the busy mom who has clear skin for the first time, the athlete making performance breakthroughs, or the chronic pain sufferer who has found relief, all because of a unique product.
+These folks are more than just brand champions — they should be using their energy to build teams of like-minded people and find customers who truly benefit from what they’re selling.

 What Does the Future Hold?

-In the world of direct selling, a platform like DirectScale’s MLM business software helps connect companies with their field, providing not only an enjoyable, loyalty driving experience, but the opportunity to empower gig workers with life-changing career development.
-Ultimately, workers who are taught how to be successful earn more income and drive more growth for their companies— everybody wins.
+In the world of direct selling, a platform like DirectScale’s MLM business software helps connect companies with their field, providing an enjoyable, loyalty driving experience and the opportunity to empower gig workers with life-changing career development.
+Ultimately, workers who are taught how to be successful earn more income and drive more growth for their companies — everybody wins.

 FROM THE CEO